How to Write a Novel: A 7-Step Guide

 Revising and Editing

 Revising and editing are where your novel truly takes shape.
 According to Revis, there’s no set number of drafts a writer needs to complete.
-The process takes as long as it takes.
 Every book is unique and may require a different approach, she said.
 Some drafts might only need minor tweaks, while others might undergo significant rewrites.

 Revis said creative writers should avoid stagnation and keep moving forward, even when revisions are daunting.
 For feedback, she suggested being active in the writing community.